-- (a) conduct and document an appropriate structural survey setting out the current condition of the vessel and its suitability for the intended use and area of operation; and - (b) for a vessel mentioned in in 3(a) or 3(b), provide a technical specification for the vessel, including details of the design standard and design operational area category; or a declaration from the builder stating the vessels structural design is suitable for the intended area of operation; or - (c) for a vessel mentioned in 3(c) be satisfied and able to demonstrate that the operating history for the vessel (or model) has been adequately documented. - (5) Alternately, compliance with this section may be demonstrated by plan approval, survey during construction, testing or other suitable means. - (6) In all cases, factors to be taken into consideration include: - (a) any loads that may arise in the course of the vessel's intended operations; - (b) sufficient strength to avoid deformations that could compromise safety of the vessel; - (c) redundancy to ensure the vessel is operable even if expected structural degradation occurs over time in normal operations; and - (d) the general condition of the vessel. - (7) The surveyor must retain records of the documentation and any calculations they have relied upon to verify the vessel's structural adequacy.
+- (a) an appropriate structural survey setting out the current condition of the vessel and its suitability for the intended use and area of operation; and - (b) for a vessel referenced in clauses 2(b)(i) or (ii): - (i) a technical specification that includes the vessel's design standard and operational area category; or - (ii) a declaration from the builder confirming that the vessel's structural design is suitable for the intended area of operation; and - (c) for a vessel mentioned in 2(b)(iii): - (i) a document from the person conducting the survey stating they are satisfied the vessel is designed and constructed so that it is fit for the purpose for which it is intended by the owner, taking into consideration the vessel's design, condition, intended purpose, likely weather conditions and usage patterns. - (4) Alternately, compliance with this section may be demonstrated by plan approval, construction and commissioning surveys. - (5) In all cases, factors to be taken into consideration include: - (a) any loads that may arise in the course of the vessel's intended operations; - (b) sufficient strength to avoid deformations that could compromise safety of the vessel; - (c) redundancy to ensure the vessel is operable even if expected structural degradation occurs over time in normal operations; and - (d) the general condition of the vessel. - (6) The surveyor must retain records and any calculations they have relied upon to verify the vessel's structural adequacy.